-When most of us see velvet used in interior decorating, we associate the fabric with richness and grandeur.
-This makes sense when, throughout it’s history, velvet has largely been associated with nobility.
-Because of it’s expensive production cost as well as its unusual softness and texture, it’s still a luxurious fabric and one that tends to come with a higher price tag.
-But like linen or leather, Brian finds velvet gets better with age, so is usually well worth the investment.
+Velvet is a popular trend in home decor right now and one with a long life.
+Often when we see velvet used in interior decorating, we associate the fabric with richness and grandeur.
+This makes sense because velvet has largely been associated with nobility throughout history.
+With an expensive production cost as well, as an unusual softness and texture, it’s still a luxurious fabric and one that tends to come with a higher price tag.
+But like linen or leather fabrics, velvet gets even better with age, so is usually well worth the investment.

-Velvet is woven on a special loom that weaves two thicknesses of material at the same time, the ends of which are then split apart to create a beautiful dense pile.
-Because of it’s dense pile, it beautifully reflects and changes with the light like no other fabric.
+Velvet is woven on a special loom that weaves two thicknesses of the material at the same time.
+The ends are then split apart to create a dense pile.
+Because of its dense pile, velvet beautifully reflects and changes with the light like no other fabric.
 Whether you’re a fan of this lavish textile or not, there’s no denying it’s a material that can create major visual impact in a space.

-We typically associate velvet with deep rich colours like navy or red, but right now we’re seeing a major trend towards soft pastels like blush and aqua.
-Velvets made in these colourways feel a little fresher, less heavy and come with a quieter glamour.
+While we typically associate velvet with deep rich colours like navy or red, we’re seeing a major trend towards soft pastels like blush and aqua these days.
+Velvets made in these softer colours feel a little fresher, less heavy and come with a quieter glamour.

-Velvet fabric may be an incredibly popular trend right now, but according to Brian, is one with a long life.
-If you’re interested in trying out this luxe material in your space, here are a few tips for using the material in your home:
+Interested in trying out this luxe material in your space?
+Here are a few tips for using velvet in your home:

-- Up the glamour.
-Mix with similarly alluring finishes like modern brass-accented furniture and lighting fixtures to add even more glamour to the space.
+When decorating your home with velvet, look to similarly alluring finishes like modern brass-accented furniture and lighting fixtures.
+Incorporating other luxe finishes will add even more glamour to the space.

-- If you’re nervous, test it out.
-Start small with some accent cushions in the living room.
+There’s no need to jump in head first with a velvet sofa.
+Start small with some velvet accent cushions in the living room.
 If you’re a fan, feel confident investing in larger statement pieces.

-- Maintain it.
 Vacuum your velvet upholstery regularly.
 If matted areas appear in the fabric from frequent pressure, use a steamer on the reverse side of the fabric to help rid of these.
-Don’t stress over patinas that may occur over time – Brian loves how these add character to a piece.
+Don’t stress over patinas that may occur over time – we love how these add character to a piece.